szabgab/perlmaven.com/sites/en/pages/contributing-to-open-source-perl-ecosystem.md

 You can take a look at the [list of most recent releases](/recent) where you can find which ones have no Travis-CI configuration.
 Fixing those, "while they are hot" is a good approach.

-<h2 id="issues">Fix any issue reported against the distribution
+## Fix any issue reported against the distribution

 When looking at the page of any of the distributions on [MetaCPAN](https://metacpan.org/) you will find a link to "issues", usually with a number next to it.
 Click on the link to see the list of open "issues": bugs, feature requests, and the occassional spam.